-MARKET PULSE- Apple, FedEx, Tesla, Dollar Tree, Five Below, Adobe
+MARKET PULSE- Apple, Fedex, Tesla, Dollar Tree, Five Below, Adobe

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-(For more market insights, including options activity, click on ; for the Day Ahead newsletter link.reuters.com/mex49s; for the Morning News Call newsletter, link.reuters.com/nex49s)
+(For more market insights, including options activity, click on ; for the Day Ahead newsletter link.reuters.com/mex49s)

 Sept 18 Some U.S. stocks to watch on Wednesday:

-U.S. stock index futures edged slightly higher on Wednesday ahead of an announcement by the Federal Reserve on the future of its economic stimulus program.
-S&P 500 futures gained 1.4 points, Dow Jones industrial average futures gained 7 points, and Nasdaq 100 futures added 8.5 points.
+U.S. stock index futures edged higher on Wednesday ahead of an announcement by the Federal Reserve on the future of its economic stimulus program.

 ** APPLE INC, Tuesday close $455.32, up 1 pct premarket